 How to Stay Motivated When Learning English

-2. Track Your Progress
+2. Keep Track of Your Progress

 It’s easy to overlook how much you’ve learned.
 Record yourself speaking, keep a vocabulary journal, or revisit old writing assignments.
 Students in an F-1 intensive English program often find this technique boosts their confidence.